-Munich (Germany): ImevaX GmbH, a specialist in vaccines against pathogens of chronic infectious diseases, especially in H. pylori infections, announced today that KfW has joined the company’s 2014 Series A investor syndicate through a second closing of the financing.
+Munich (Germany), March 2, 2015: ImevaX GmbH, a specialist in vaccines against pathogens of chronic infectious diseases, especially in H. pylori infections, announced today that KfW has joined the company’s 2014 Series A investor syndicate through a second closing of the financing.

 The KfW investment is based on the ERP Start Fund.
 This Fund provides private equity for young, innovative and technology-based companies with particular growth opportunities.
 Not only are research and product development projects financed, but also the market launch of new products, processes and services.
 The investments are provided in conjunction with a lead investor on market conditions.

 ImevaX completed the first closing of its Series A financing at EUR 7.5 million in October 2014, led by Wellington Partners.
 Co-lead investors in the first closing were BioMedPartners from the BioMedInvest-II LP fund, EMBL Ventures and Santo Venture Capital.
 ImevaX is a 2014 spin-out from the Technische Universität München (TUM) and was awarded a EUR 5.9 million financing from the GO-Bio Phase II program of the Federal Ministry of Education and Research (BMBF) in September 2014.